quartermaine/mcp-server-yahoo-finance/README.md

    The `python-dotenv` library automatically loads the `.env` file when running the server or client.
 Ensure the `.env` file is located in the root directory of your project.

-## INtegrating with Github Copilot
+## Integrating with Github Copilot

 To integrate the MCP Yahoo Finance Server with GitHub Copilot in Visual Studio Code, follow these steps: